 Best for stores that are actively building a customer list and want automation from day one.
 If you are just starting out without a list yet, install it now so you are collecting subscribers properly before you need them.

 Wiser adds product recommendation widgets to your store: customers also bought, frequently bought together, recently viewed.
-The free plan covers up to 500 monthly orders and places these on product pages and the cart.
-If your average order value is low and you want to increase it without running ads, this is one of the cheapest ways to do it.
+The free plan covers up to 500 monthly orders.
+Setup takes about ten minutes because the app generates recommendations automatically based on purchase history.
+You do not need to configure anything manually to get started.
+The widgets appear on product pages and in the cart.
+If your average order value is low and you want to increase it without running ads, this is one of the lowest-friction ways to do it.

 OptiMonk creates popup campaigns: exit-intent offers, email capture, discount reveals, and cart abandonment messages.
 The free plan covers up to 15,000 pageviews per month and includes all the main campaign types.